kapitannwel/simple-javascript-validator/readme.md

 # Simple Javascript Validator

+Not much, but it's an honest work! (wink)

-This package aims to validate the input data in javascript from the most common and simplest way.
+This package aims to validate the input data in javascript using the most common validation rules.

 ## Installation